Important mortgage terms to buying a house

 Not everyone can easily understand financial and mortgage terms.
 If you’re looking for your first home or you’re about to renew your mortgage, here are a few definitions that may come in handy.

-If you need more explanations, check out our expert advices or contact us.
+If you need more explanations, check out our expert advices.
 After all, it’s our job to be mortgage specialists.

 The total period in which to repay the entire loan.
 Generally speaking, amortization is set over 25 years.
 With a fixed rate, the longer your mortgage, the more interest you’ll pay in the long run.